Bethuadahri: Area overview

 Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as Bhagirathi.
 The alluvial plains are cut across by such distributaries as Jalangi, Churni and Ichhamati.
 With these rivers getting silted up, floods are a recurring feature.
 The Krishnanagar Sadar subdivision, presented in the map alongside, has the Bhagirathi on the west, with Purba Bardhaman district lying across the river.
 The long stretch along the Bhagirathi has many swamps.
 The area between the Bhagirathi and the Jalangi, which flows through the middle of the subdivision, is known as Kalantar, a low-lying tract of black clay soil.
 A big part of the subdivision forms the Krishnanagar-Santipur Plain, which occupies the central part of the district.
 The Jalangi, after flowing through the middle of the subdivision, turns right and joins the Bhagirathi.
 On the south-east, the Churni separates the Krishnanagar-Santipur Plain from the Ranaghat-Chakdaha Plain.
 The east forms the boundary with Bangladesh.
 The subdivision is moderately urbanized.
 20.795% of the population lives in urban areas and 79.205% lives in rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.
 All the four subdivisions are presented with maps on the same scale – the size of the maps vary as per the area of the subdivision.

 Demographics

 According to the 2011 Census of India, Bethuadahari had a total population of 4,923, of which 2,540 (52%) were males and 2,383 (48%) were females.
 Population in the age range 0–6 years was 436.
 The total number of literate persons in Bethuadahri was 3,502 (78.05% of the population over 6 years).

 Transport

 Bethuadahari Railway Station is on the Ranaghat–Krishnanagar City–Lalgola line of the Eastern Railway, which connects it with Sealdah station.
 Some passenger and express trains pass through the station for the whole day as a regular basis.

-The Bus Transportation is very good via NH-12 (old NH-34). the town is directly connected with Kolkata and Siliguri via NH-12(Old NH-34).
-Buses are available every day at any time.
-The wide range of the NH-12 can give you a very first ride when you travel over the town.

 National Highway 12 (old number 34) passes through the area.
+Bethuadahari is directly connected with Kolkata and Siliguri by road.